 Continuing with the analysis of Mr. Rigas' failed leadership of the Adelphia Communications Corporation, it is helpful to understand something about him, his career, and how he came to be the head of one of the largest cable companies in the United States.
 Mr. Rigas was born in 1924 in Wellsville, New York.
-He served with the U.S. Army during the Second World War and saw combat in France.
+He served with the U.S. Army during the Second World War and saw combat in France (Bull, 2004).
 He earned a BS in Management Engineering from Rensselaer Polytechnic Institution.
 He started the Rigas Cable Television Company that had the TV cable franchise for his hometown in Caldersport, Pennsylvania.
 He then formed a partnership with his brother Gus to form the Adelphia Corporation.
 He started to borrow heavily to buy suburban cable companies and Adelphia became one of the largest suburban cable providers with 5.6 million customers in 30 states.
-Adelphia also provided long-distance telephone service to 110,000 customers in 27 states and high-speed cable Internet service (Rigas, J. livingprimetime, 1998).
+Adelphia also provided long-distance telephone service to 110,000 customers in 27 states and high-speed cable Internet service.
 Mr. Rigas was regarded as a successful entrepreneur and received many honorary degrees.
 Where did Mr. Rigas go from rags to riches to ruin, and what can be learned from his misfortune?

 Mr. Rigas lived the life of a successful, wealthy corporate executive.
 Indeed, evidence introduced at his trial painted the picture of a man who spent money lavishly.
 He built a palatial \$30 million Adelphia headquarters building in Caldersport Pennsylvania.
-He purchased 3600 acres of timberland outside his home in Caldersport at a cost of \$26 million (GreekNews,1998).
+He purchased 3600 acres of timberland outside his home in Caldersport at a cost of \$26 million.
 Other examples of excessive spending were also introduced in the court's records.
-According to the court's record, Mr. Rigas' son Timothy was so concerned with his father spending of corporate funds that he put a limit on his father's withdraws of corporate funds at \$1 million a month (Adelphia founder John Rigas found guilty, 1998).
+According to the court's record, Mr. Rigas' son Timothy was so concerned with his father spending of corporate funds that he put a limit on his father's withdraws of corporate funds at \$1 million a month.
 The pattern was clear; Mr. Rigas was spending corporate funds with total disregard for the interests of the shareholders, a serious mistake for a CEO.

 The more serious mistake, however, was resorting to a complex scheme to lie on financial filings and to attempt to hide massive corporate debt in the magnitude of \$2.3 billion.
 Mr. Rigas and his son Timothy would end up being convicted of conspiracy, bank fraud, and securities fraud.
 They deceived investors, financial institutions, and stole the funds of the corporation to enrich themselves-the most serious and fatal mistake of all.
-And for this mistake John Rigas was sentenced to 15 years in prison and his son Timothy was sentenced to 20 years in prison (Adelphia founder John Rigas found guilty, 2004).
+And for this mistake John Rigas was sentenced to 15 years in prison and his son Timothy was sentenced to 20 years in prison.

 The Adelphia Communications Corporation was placed in bankruptcy and its assets sold off.
-Philadelphia-based Comcast Corporation and The Time Warner Corporation agreed to acquire Adelphia's cable assets and some liabilities for \$12.7 billion in cash and 17 percent of the common stock of Time Warner's corporate subsidiary, Time Warner Cable, Inc. (Adelphia Chapter 11 Bankruptcy, 2006).
-Adelphia's long-distance business was sold to Pioneer Television for \$1.2 million (Adelphia Communications to sell long distance phone service, 2005).
+Philadelphia-based Comcast Corporation and The Time Warner Corporation agreed to acquire Adelphia's cable assets and some liabilities for \$12.7 billion in cash and 17 percent of the common stock of Time Warner's corporate subsidiary, Time Warner Cable, Inc. Adelphia's long-distance business was sold to Pioneer Television for \$1.2 million, (Shore, 2005).
 The mistake of the father, John Rigas, sadly caused the end of the Adelphia Communications Corporation, and the loss of both his freedom and that of his son-a crushing blow.